 As I was growing up, I always vowed to never ever get stuck in a long distance relationship.
 I thought they were doomed from the start.
 Then, after a twist and turn of events, my boyfriend of almost 4 years moved to Iowa.
 He would be there from April to the end of August.
 We would be apart for 137 days.
 I refused to become the stereotype I had built in my head.
 After surviving the distance, I wanted to put together a guide on how we conquered the odds.

 Get Tech-y With It

 If you want to video chat while simultaneously Netflixing together, there’s Rabb.it.
 You log in, send your S.O. the link to your private chat room, and then you’re able to pull up any kind of streaming site you’d like!
-Who said LDR means no movie dates?
+Who said a long distance relationship means no movie dates?